 An Uttarakhand based community organization, Avani works with local spinners and weavers to revive these crafts by combining traditional skills with modern raw materials.
 In partnership with us, Avani has undertaken research to blend various wools and develop value addition through the natural dyeing of fibres and yarn

-Dakhni Dairies is an initiative of Mitan and headed by Gopi Krishna.
-Dakhni Dairies works with the local wool and wool artisans (spinners, dyers, weavers, and felters) to develop a range of textiles, accessories and products.
+Dakhni Diaries is an initiative of Mitan and headed by Gopi Krishna.
+Dakhni Diaries works with the local wool and wool artisans (spinners, dyers, weavers, and felters) to develop a range of textiles, accessories and products.
 DD is collaborating with CfP on the Desi Oon Exhibitions.

 An architectural firm founded after the 2001 Gujarat earthquake, Hunnarshala aims to combine vernacular techniques with innovative technology to create eco-friendly, resilient buildings for disaster prone regions.
 Together with Hunnarshala we try to understand how Indian sheep wool can be used as insulation in buildings, exploring the possibilities of developing a bigger market.

 The Department of Earth and Environmental Sciences has undertaken applied geological and ecosystem research at different spatial and temporal scales.
 This includes work on sustainable management of natural resources.
 In collaboration with us, the department is exploring the efficacy of biofertilizers developed through decomposition of sheep wool.